redayzarra/AutoPilot/README.md

 ### Frontend

-To run the frontend application, navigate to the frontend directory or run:
+To run the frontend React application, navigate to the frontend directory or run:
 ```bash
 cd frontend
 npm run dev